hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/072_practical_vedanta_part_ii.md

 alone can live in this world, he alone can say, "I enjoy this life, and I am happy in this life", who has seen the Truth, and the Truth in everything.
 By the by, I may tell you that the idea of hell does not occur in the Vedas anywhere.
-It comes with the Purânas much later.
+It comes with the Purānas much later.
 The worst punishment according to the Vedas is coming back to earth, having another chance in this world.
 From the very first we see the idea is taking the impersonal turn.
 The ideas of punishment and reward are very